dedis/cosi/README.md

 and a server implementing the cosigner or witness-server role in the CoSi protocol.

-## Chose the right directory for the examples
+## Chose the Right Directory for the Examples

 For the examples in the following sections, we suppose you're in a directory where you can find the following files: `README.md` and `dedis-group.toml`.